hash-bang/Gander/README.md

 No databases, no screwing about with config.
 Put files in a directory and open the browser.

 Gander provides a fully-featured Web 2.0 based picture viewer in the style of [ACDSee](http://www.acdsee.com) for Windows or [gThumb](http://live.gnome.org/gthumb) or [Geeqie](http://geeqie.sourceforge.net) for Linux.
+The intention is to replicate all features from a desktop picture viewing program entirely in HTML, CSS and JavaScript.

 Features: